etiry/gilmore-girls-bot/README.md

 # Follow *[@markovgilmore](https://twitter.com/markovgilmore)* on Twitter!

-A Gilmore Girls Twitter bot that uses Markov chains to generate random nonsensical script snippets.
+A Gilmore Girls Twitter bot that uses Markov chains to generate realistic-looking but mostly nonsensical script snippets based on the show transcripts.

 Created using:
 * Python 3